Queen Sibongile Winifred Dlamini Biography: Children, Fight for Zulu throne -Pindula

 Queen Sibongile Dlamini and King Goodwill Zwelithini have five children together.[1]

-The children are; Lethukuthula Zulu, Nombuso Zulu, Ntombizosuthu Zulu-Duma, and Sinethemba Bati Zulu, and Ntandoyenkosi Zulu[2]
+The children are; Lethukuthula Zulu, Nombuso Zulu, Ntombizosuthu Zulu-Duma, Sinethemba Bati Zulu, and Ntandoyenkosi Zulu[2]

 Fight For Zulu Throne